Fairchild Channel F: Games

 A sales brochure from 1978 listed "Keyboard Videocarts" for sale.
 The three shown were K-1 Casino Poker, K-2 Space Odyssey, and K-3 Pro-Football.
-These were intended to use the Keyboard accessory.
-All further brochures, released after Zircon took over Fairchild, never listed this accessory nor anything called a Keyboard Videocart.
+These were intended to use the Keyboard accessory, which is displayed on the Channel F II box.
+All further brochures, released after Zircon took over from Fairchild, never listed this accessory nor anything called a Keyboard Videocart.

 There was one cartridge released outside the numbered series, listed as Videocart-51 and simply titled "Demo 1".
 This Videocart was shown in a single sales brochure released shortly after Zircon acquired the company.
-It hasn't been seen listed for sale after this single brochure which was sent out in the winter of 1979.
+It has not been seen listed for sale after this single brochure which was sent out in the winter of 1979.